BrendanHiggins/BrendanHiggins.github.io/_posts/2021-09-10-dagapeyeff.md

 And on page #129
 > One of the ways in which ordinary dictionaries can be used is first to agree on a certain edition, say, for instance, the _Concise Oxford Dictionary_, current edition, by Fowler and Le Mesurier...

 This could explain why the ciper was apparently removed from the book in 1952.
-The consise oxford english dictionary 3rd edition came out in 1934, and was updated to 4th edition in 1951.
+The concise oxford english dictionary 3rd edition came out in 1934, and was updated to 4th edition in 1951.
 Hm...well we're going to need a dictionary from 1934-1939?
 That's not ideal...

 ebay?
 Yep - $9.
 ![dictionary](/assets/images/dagapeyeff/dictionary_cover.jpg)

 So this dictionary from 1938 is a mere 1507 pages long.
-Well that certainly qualifies for our 5 digit numer pairs, right?
+Well that certainly qualifies for our 5 digit number pairs, right?
 Unfortunately, the individual words are not numbered.

 Let's take the same approach as before.
 ```